Circle Kei Motors logoCIRCLE KEI MOTORS

 • Higher entry price than trucks or vans

-Road use: Full highway legal in Hawaiʻi — registers as a standard passenger vehicle with no 35 mph cap.
+Road use: Highway legal in most states, registers as a standard passenger vehicle with no 35 mph cap.

 Side by side